Jmurdock08/Cyber-Security-ELK-Project/README.md

 ![Image](Images/Red_Team_Elk_Network_Diagram.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml file may be used to install only certain pieces of it, such as Filebeat.

 - [Playbook_YML](Playbook_YML)